jmascia/KLCPopup/README.md

 ### Creating a Popup

-Create a popup for displaying a UIView using the default layouts, animations, and behaviors (similar to a UIAlertView)
+Create a popup for displaying a UIView using the default layouts, animations, and behaviors (similar to a UIAlertView):

 	+ (KLCPopup*)popupWithContentView:(UIView*)contentView;

-Creates a popup with custom layouts, animations, and behaviors.
-Customizations can also be accessed via properties on the popup instance.
+Create a popup with custom layouts, animations, and behaviors.
+Customizations can also be accessed via properties on the popup instance:

 	+ (KLCPopup*)popupWithContentView:(UIView*)contentView
 					 horizontalLayout:(KLCPopupHorizontalLayout)horizontalLayout